ppmatrix/ppmatrix.github.io/_posts/2024-01-24-steel_mountain.md

 Q3.
 The CanRestart option being true, allows us to restart a service on the system, the directory to the application is also write-able.
 This means we can replace the legitimate application with our malicious one, restart the service, which will run our infected program!

+At this point we need to do the following steps:
+1. Generate a payload to to establish a reverse shell
+2. Upload it
+3. replace the legitimate one
+4. Setting up a listener on target machine
+5. Restart the service
+6. Check the listener to connection from target.
+7. Confirm priviledge escalation by whoami command
+8. Get the root flag

 Use msfvenom to generate a reverse shell as an Windows executable.

 ```bash